katerinaelsasser/st-lucia/README.md

 1. Going on to my GitHub page
 2. Clicking on the repository that I would like to deploy
-3. Clicking on the tab called "Settings"
+3. Clicking on the tab called **Settings**
-4. Scrolling all the way down to the section on settings called "GitHub Pages"
+4. Scrolling all the way down to the section on settings called **GitHub Pages**
-5. Clicking the dropdown button that has the title "Source"
+5. Clicking the dropdown button that has the title **Source**
-6. Change the source from "None"to "master branch"
+6. Change the source from **None** to **Master Branch**

 ## How to run this project locally

+The following steps are how you can clone this project from GitHub.

+1. Head over to the repsositpory for the project.
+In this case it would be this [link](https://github.com/katerinaelsasser/st-lucia-destination).
+2. Underneath the name of the repository, there is a coloured button called **Clone or Download**.
+3. When this button is clicked it will pop up with a link.
+Copy the URL for the repository.
+4. In the local IDE open Git Bash
+5. Where the clone directory is to be made, change the current working directory.
+6. Type in the git clone and then insert the URL that has been copied.

 ## Credits
 #### Content